ThomasMiconi/BOHP/README.md

 This code simulates a simple fear conditioning task: the network must learn to determine which of two stimuli is associated with a "pain" signal, and to produce output 1 whenever that stimulus is present (even in the absence of the pain signal), and 0 otherwise.
-Which of the two possible stimuli is associated with the pain signal changes unpredictably from one episode to the next, but remains stable within each episode.
-The BOHP algorithm optimizes both the weight and the plasticity of all connections, so that during each episode, the network quickly learns the necessary associations.
+The stimulus that is associated with the pain signal changes unpredictably from one episode to the next, but remains stable within each episode.

+The BOHP algorithm optimizes both the weight and the plasticity of all connections, so that during each episode, the network quickly learns which of the two stimuli predicts the pain signal.
 See the preprint for details.

 This code is built upon Andrej Karpathy's [min-char-rnn.py](https://gist.github.com/karpathy/d4dee566867f8291f086).
 Any bugs and inefficiencies are entirely my own.